 ●Fluvoxamine – Fluvoxamine was compared with amitriptyline in a study that randomly assigned 68 patients to one of the two active treatments for four weeks .
 Withdrawals were more common in the amitriptyline group than in the fluvoxamine group (40 versus 16 percent).
 Pain relief was not significantly different in the two groups.

-Complementary and alternative therapies — Some evidence has suggested that tai chi, yoga, or acupuncture may have benefit in fibromyalgia [61-63].
+Complementary and alternative therapies — There is evidence that tai chi, yoga, and acupuncture may have benefit in fibromyalgia (see 'Meditative movement therapies' below and 'Acupuncture' below).
 These interventions may be of particular interest to some patients, especially those who wish to avoid the use of additional medications or the use of any medications at all.

 Meditative movement therapies — A systematic review and meta-analysis of seven randomized trials involving 362 patients found that meditative movement therapies, including qigong, tai chi, and yoga, significantly improved fibromyalgia-related sleep disturbances, fatigue, depression and quality of life, but not pain, compared with controls .
 Yoga and tai chi each significantly improved pain only in single randomized trials among those evaluated.